5. Cutting data of interest from SQW files and objects

 Automatic Binning Arguments

-If you provide automatic binning arguments, an algorithm will attempt to create the minimum bounding shape in the new projection that entirely encapsulates the source projection.
+If you provide automatic binning arguments, an algorithm will attempt to create the minimum bounding shape in the new projection that entirely encapsulates the source data.
 The parameters from this bounding shape will then be substituted into the places where automatic binning arguments are requested.

 Warning